 Natural bleaching agents like apple cider vinegar, lemon juice, chamomile tea, or cinnamon and honey can lighten hair gently and naturally with minimal damage.
 Rinse your hair in a solution of warm water and one or more of these lightening agents, then sit in the sun to dry.
 The sun’s rays will intensify the effect, creating subtle, sunkissed highlights.

 Whether you use a chemical bleach and peroxide solution or a natural lightener like lemon juice, your hair is going to need a little extra TLC.

 Prevent brassiness from forming in your newly-lightened locks by washing with purple shampoo.
+Make sure to moisturize and lighten your blonde tones with a blonding conditioner to keep your hair feeling soft.
 Bleached locks are more prone to dryness and breakage, so after washing your hair use a repairing mask for blonde hair to help strengthen damaged strands and protect them for a softer, healthier blonde.

 Love your new look?
 Check out more John Frieda hair ideas here.

 Babylights are fine, subtle hair highlights that mimic the dimensional hair color seen on children’s hair.
 This popular hair coloring trend can be achieved on any hair color and type.

 Hair toner is a type of hair product that corrects your hair color by enhancing the tonality of bleached or dyed hair.
 It's key for correcting bad color and getting your perfect shade.